GallagherSecurity/cc-rest-docs/training/README.md

 Change all Word's directional double-quotes to ".
 Kramdown changes them back again anyway.

-Look for —.
+Look for — (which is not -).
 Or leave them be, because they look like proper em-dashes in HTML, better than --.
 Kramdown changes -- and --- to en- and em-dashes resp. so might as well make this file ASCII-clean.

 Newer screenshots.
 They are a bit out of date, and low-res.